-Addiction to alcohol and other drugs is a progressive, but treatable disease.
+Addiction to alcohol and other drugs is a potentially serious but treatable disease.

-Ujima East Outpatient Treatment Program offers evidence based specialized services to promote recovery from drug and alcohol abuse for pregnant, postpartum and parenting women with young children.
+Ujima East Outpatient Treatment Program offers evidence based specialized services to promote recovery from drug and alcohol abuse for pregnant, postpartum and parenting women and men with children.
 We respond to the unique needs of families devastated by addiction.

 The Program located in Pittsburg serves women from Contra Costa County.
 In this setting, we offer a warm family atmosphere where the recovering woman can begin to learn how to live in and alcohol and drug free environment.